simatic-ax/ae-tiax/README.md

 1. JSON serializer (in work) : A JSON structure created with the usage of the [JSON](https://github.com/simatic-ax/json) library can be filled with parameters and serialized to an ARRAY OF CHAR.
 1. Further ideas?
 Just create an [issue](https://github.com/simatic-ax/ae-tiax/issues/new?assignees=&labels=&template=feature_request.md&title=) or even better a `pull request`.

-## How to install the application example on your local PC?
+## How to install the application example on your local PC

 Run the following commands in a CLI